pashkovdenis/TestsReportUtility/README.md

 DotNet ReportUnit ./pathtoTestResults

-Utility accepts list of xml/trx files that will be converted into html report
+Utility accepts directory with list of xml/trx files that will be converted into html report